liquidev/liquidev.github.io/_posts/2022-04-06-mica-interior-mutation.md

 *"hey, this reference to the object is immutable.
 Please don't ruin what's inside.kthx ^^"*

 <sup>Freezing isn't a very good name because it implies that a frozen thing can become unfrozen
 again.
 In Mica this process is irreversible.
-Once a value is frozen, it cannot be thawed.</sup>
+Once a reference is frozen, it cannot be thawed.
+You don't carry a heat gun or an oven around with you all the time, do you?</sup>

 Note that this only matters for some types of objects; namely, ones that have interior mutability on the Rust side, such as lists and structs.
 For everything else we can continue as normal.